 Reasons you should consider the Digital Asset & Media Management MA include:

-- Archives and libraries are increasingly depending on digital materials and cultural heritage organisations are digitizing and making digital materials relating to our history and culture more available.
+- Nonprofit organisations such as archives, libraries, symphony orchestra, museums, and art galleries increasingly depend on digital materials to reimagine relationships with existing and future audiences.
+For example, cultural heritage organisations are digitising and making digital materials relating to our history and culture accessible to larger and more diverse audiences through a range of digital platforms and the mobile network.

-- Employers are looking for skilled professionals with knowledge and expertise in managing their valuable digital media assets.
+- There is a shortage of managers across industry sectors who can help organisations develop and implement effective digital asset and media management strategies.
+Therefore, employers are looking for skilled professionals with knowledge and expertise in managing their valuable digital media assets.

 If you are a full-time student, we will provide you with 120 to 180 hours of teaching through lectures and seminars, and we will expect you to undertake 1,674 hours of independent study.

 If you are a part-time student, we will give you 90 hours of teaching through lectures and

 seminars in your first year and 50 in your second year.
 We will expect you to undertake 720 hours of independent study in your first year and 954 hours in your second.

 Typically, one credit equates to 10 hours of work.